 - 2 tablespoons unsalted butter

-- In a large saucepan, whisk the sugar, cornstarch, cocoa powder and salt.
-Slowly pour in the milk, whisking as you pour.
-Bring to a boil over medium heat, whisking constantly (be sure to scrape/stir along the bottom and edges of the pan to avoid scorching).
+- In a medium saucepan, whisk the sugar, cornstarch, cocoa powder, and salt.
+Slowly pour in the milk, whisking as you pour, then whisk in egg yolks.
+Bring to a boil over medium-low heat, whisking frequently (be sure to scrape/stir along the bottom and edges of the pan to avoid scorching).

 - Once the mixture begins to boil, reduce heat slightly and simmer for about 2 minutes, whisking frequently, until the mixture has thickened and coats the back of a spoon.
 It will thicken more as it cools.

 - Remove from the heat and pour through a fine mesh sieve set over a large bowl.
 Immediately add butter, chocolate chips, and vanilla extract.
 Whisk or stir until smooth.
 Pour the pudding into individual dishes or a large serving bowl.
 Cover and refrigerate for several hours, until chilled.